pdgilbert/EgFreeCAD/source/intro.rst

 commented out and not run in the script tests but you may want to use it in a FreeCAD GUI session.
 Beware that you may need to click the icon that fits the contents to the screen.

+The command  :py:obj:`Part.show(something)` does two things.
+It opens a FreeCAD document (:py:obj:`App.ActiveDocument`) and it opens the GUI  window and displays the object.
+There is a techincal sense in which *FreeCAD* is really the document and GUI.
+In that sense, the examples here are really about the building blocks in the workbench rather than *FreeCAD* itself.

 Additional illustration of the testing functions is provided in the examples.
 See especially *Primitives Examples / Box*.